 Written by Stephen Anton PhD on August 6th, 2020

-When you fast long enough to activate your body’s metabolic switch (typically 12 or more hours), your mind and body starts running on super-charged energy molecules called ketones.
+When you fast long enough to activate your body’s metabolic switch (typically 12 or more hours), your mind and body start running on super-charged energy molecules called ketones (1).

-One reason “flipping your metabolic switch” is so beneficial for the brain is that ketones generate approximately 25% more energy in the body than glucose (sugar).
+One reason “flipping your metabolic switch” is so beneficial for the brain is that ketones generate approximately 25% more energy in the body than glucose (sugar)(2).

-So, the shift that occurs in the course of fuel being used can give your brain an immediate boost.
+So, the shift in fuel that occurs can give your brain an immediate boost.

 “Perhaps you have experienced moments of great mental clarity while fasting?”